dwyl/phoenix-todo-list-tutorial/README.md

   class="toggle <%= checked(item) %>"></a>
 ```

-When this link is clicked/tapped
+When this link is clicked
-the `get /items/toggle/:id` endpoint is invoked,
+the `get /items/toggle/:id` endpoint is invoked, <br />
-which in turn triggers the `toggle/2` handler
+that in turn triggers the `toggle/2` handler
 we defined above.